-The Highly Specialised Service (HSS) is a national funding stream for treating NHS patients from England with severe OCD and BDD.
-This means that you may be eligible for referral to one of the OCD/ BDD specialist centres – for example to myself at our Anxiety Disorders Residential Unit (ADRU) at the Bethlem or out-patients at the Centre for Anxiety Disorders and Trauma (CADAT) at the Maudsley; or to Dr Ilena Pamploni at Springfield Hospital, Tooting; or Professor Naomi Fineberg at QE2 Hospital, Welwyn Harden City.
+The Highly Specialised Service (HSS) is a national funding stream for treating NHS patients only from England with severe OCD and BDD.
+This means that you may be eligible for referral to one of the OCD/ BDD specialist centres – for example to myself at our Anxiety Disorders Residential Unit (ADRU) at the Bethlem or out-patients at the Centre for Anxiety Disorders and Trauma (CADAT) at the Maudsley; or to Dr Ilena Pampaloni at Springfield Hospital, Tooting; or Professor Naomi Fineberg at QE2 Hospital, Welwyn Harden City.
 Young people may be referred to Dr Bruce Clark at the Michael Rutter Centre at the Maudsley Hospital.

 To be eligible for HSS funding you must be under the care and referred by your Community Mental Health Team (CMHT) (or young person in a CAMHS) and have a care co-ordinator and the patient must meet certain clinical criteria.
 This usually requires a patient to have: